-If a student assists another student in violating any school rule, they will be disciplined and may be subject to suspension or expulsion.
+If a student assists another student in violating any school rule, they will be disciplined and may be subject to suspension or expulsion, depending on severity.
 Students are expected to resist peer pressure and exercise sound decision-making regarding their behavior.